MiroslavHustak/Unique_Identifier_And_Metadata_File_Creator/README.md

 This F# app was sucessfully used in production.
 However, it serves as a learning app for the author of the code as well.
 Therefore, the code may contain some ostensibly "redundant" or "strange-looking" code.
 The operation of this desktop app was under my supervision, therefore exceptions and validations were coded accordingly.

-C# code in the files GoogleSheetsHelper.cs, CreateCsvFile.cs, and CreateExcelFile.cs is not mine.
+Legacy C# code in the files GoogleSheetsHelper.cs, CreateCsvFile.cs, and CreateExcelFile.cs is not mine.